bhisaac/5eFP/5eFP-SRD.md

 - The first time you target a creature with a spell, attack, ability check, or feature on each of your turns, resolve the spell, attack, or feature as normal.
 Afterward, you may choose a different creature within 1 square of your target.
 The chosen creature takes 1 point of damage.
 The damage type remains the same or bludgeoning (if no type is designated).

-## Party Token
+## Group Token

-While deployed on a map, one player becomes the party token controller.
-The party token represents the entire group and can move up to the controller's speed, one square at a time.
+While deployed on a map, one player becomes the group token controller.
+The group token represents the entire group and can move up to the controller's speed, one square at a time.
 After moving, the controller removes any fog of war tiles within 1 square of its current position.
 Removing a fog of war tile may trigger an encounter.
-Once the party token stops moving, PCs may choose to take a turn in initiative order.
-Players are allowed to take free actions and up to one action, bonus action, and reaction during a party token turn, but they cannot move the party token until the turn is completed.
+Once the group token stops moving, PCs may choose to take a turn in initiative order.
+Players can take free actions and up to one action, bonus action, and reaction during a group token turn, but they cannot move the group token until the turn is completed.

-Certain backgrounds, classes, and species have bonus features while controlling the party token.
-The PC with the highest movement or the best bonus features while moving the party token typically becomes the party token controller.
+Certain backgrounds, classes, and species have bonus features while controlling the group token.
+The PC with the highest movement or the best bonus features while moving the group token typically becomes the group token controller.

 ### World Map

-While on the world map, if the party token triggers an encounter by moving onto a foothold, take note of the direction in which the party token moved and leave the party token on the foothold.
-Set up an encounter map matching the party token's primary terrain.
+While on the world map, if the group token triggers an encounter by moving onto a foothold, take note of the direction in which the group token moved and leave the group token on the foothold.
+Set up an encounter map matching the group token's primary terrain.
 The players enter the map and place their tokens within one square of the side they entered the map in as close to marching order as possible before adding any creatures or map features onto the map.
 Once an encounter resolves, the players remove their tokens from the map, the GM puts away the encounter map, and gameplay resumes on the world map.

 ### Dungeon Encounter

-While on a dungeon map, if the party token triggers an encounter, replace the party token with the player's tokens as close to marching order as possible before placing any creatures or map features onto the map.
-Once an encounter resolves, remove the player's tokens from the map and place the party token back onto the map on an accessible dungeon tile not obscured by a fog of war tile.
+While on a dungeon map, if the group token triggers an encounter, replace the group token with the player's tokens as close to marching order as possible before placing any creatures or map features onto the map.
+Once an encounter resolves, remove the player's tokens from the map and place the group token back onto the map on an accessible dungeon tile not obscured by a fog of war tile.

 # Making An Attack